MShawon/YouTube-Viewer/README.md

 # HTTP API
    Live logs fetched every 10 seconds and statistics in graphs are available on http://localhost:5000/ .Or [http://ip_of_your_pc:5000/](http://ip_of_your_pc:5000/) use this to access from another device under same network.
 A SQLite Database is being used  to store your generated views from this script.
-   Last 20 logs from scripts are fetched every 10 seconds to show on website and graph is updated every 5 minutes.
+   Last 200 logs from scripts are fetched every 10 seconds to show on website and graph is updated every 5 minutes.

 # Config.json
    No need to type everything everytime you run the script.
 A config file will be created automatically to save and use your preferences.
+   You can modify it on the fly without restarting the program.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.